Boarding House Life

 A Breadth of Opportunities

 A boarding experience at MGGS allows for opportunities that our students would not have otherwise including drama, music, sport, squad training, choral and rowing.
 Boarders live in the heart of the School and the heart of Melbourne.
-Boarders have access to the School in a different way; learning, access to staff, resources and facilities.
+Boarders have optimal access to learning, staff, resources and facilities.
 Our central location only builds upon opportunities to access resources; world class sporting and cultural events and facilities are literally on the doorstep.